Registration¶

 A registration key can define a usage limit in days.
 When a device registers, the server computes an expiration timestamp (registration time + usage_limit_days) and transmits it to the device.
 The SDK stores this timestamp locally.

-This is a hard client-side expiration: once triggered, no new tests can be created until the device re-registers with a valid key.
+This is a hard client-side expiration: once it triggers on the device, no new tests can be created until the device re-registers with a valid key.

 Registration key "Valid until" date¶

-Each registration key has an optional "Valid until" date, visible in the Surfmeter admin GUI.
+Each registration key has an optional "Valid until" date, visible in the Surfmeter Dashboard.
 This date controls when new devices can register with the key.
 After it passes, new registrations are rejected.

 For already-registered devices, this expiration is not yet enforced locally.
 In practice, this means a device with an expired key continues to produce measurements and deliver them to the integrator's onTestResult callback, but the results are not transmitted to the Surfmeter server.